Revisiting interpolating flows in $(1+1)$ hydrodynamics: Introduction

 In general, there are two broad classes of solutions deemed most important in this regime, namely the ones with and without manifest boost invariance.
 The boost invariant regime for a perfect fluid was developed by Bjorken \cite{PhysRevD.27.140} (see also \cite{Hwa:1974gn}) in his seminal work, which applies beautifully to the central rapidity region of high energy collisions of relativistic heavy ions.
 Due to the symmetry protected nature, one can easily determine the four-velocity profile for the beam in question.
-Although elegant in formulation, the Bjorken boost invariant predictions are hardly ever important for experiments, where often Gaussian rapidity distributions dominate the data for the dense hot matter produced in high energy collisions, giving rise to what is know as the Landau flow \cite{Landau:1953gs}.
+Although elegant in formulation, the Bjorken boost invariant predictions are hardly ever important for experiments.
+In such cases, still considering a highly idealised situation, Gaussian rapidity distributions are thought to dominate the data for the dense hot matter produced in high energy collisions, giving rise to what is know as the Landau flow \cite{Landau:1953gs}.
 This has been experimentally observed in high energy scattering events \cite{Steinberg:2004vy, Wong:2008ta, BRAHMS:2004dwr,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr}\footnote{More extensive discussions on Landau flows appear in a number of works, including \cite{misc1,misc2,misc3,misc4,misc5,misc6,misc7}.
 This list is by no means exhaustive and the interested reader is requested to look at the references of these.}.
 However lucrative, exact analytic solutions of fluid equations in $(1+1)$ dimensions remain scarce, and general solutions spanning all parameter space is still hard to find even for benchmarking purposes.

 Although given by very different regimes of parameter space in the fluid theory, both Bjorken and Landau flow share something unique, in the sense they are obtained assuming the rapidity $y$ for the flow satisfies a harmonic equation for the lightcone kinematic variables, giving them the epithet ``Harmonic flows".
 Using this connection, a family of solutions interpolating between Bjorken and Landau regime (a generalised ``in-out ansatz") was put forward in \cite{PhysRevC.76.054901}.
 In this work the authors found out a way to write a solution for the $(1+1)$ perfect fluid theory with arbitrary speed of sound, that is valid in boost non-invariant regimes, but the invariance can be restored in a particular limit.
 This structure is the main focus of the current manuscript.